-The Crime Victim Advocate Division is comprised of eight advocates which includes: a CVA Program Manager (who serves felony cases through the County Attorney's Office), 4 civil advocates who provide walk-in and crisis call services and assist clients in applying for orders of protection, and 3 criminal case based advocates.
+The Crime Victim Advocate Division is comprised of eight advocates and a manager which includes: a CVA Program Manager (who is an LCSW and provides administrative and clinical supervision to the advocate team), 4 civil advocates who provide walk-in and crisis call services and assist clients in applying for orders of protection, and 4 criminal case-based advocates.
 The City of Missoula supports 2 FTE Crime Victim Advocates.
-The County and federal grant funds support the remaining positions.
+The County, American Rescue Plan funding, and federal grant funds support the remaining positions.